tns410/BachelorProject/README.md

 <br/>
 C -> dijkstra.c: shows the custom dijkstra algorithm implementation used in the objective function for pthreads <br/>
 <br/>
-C -> mpiCode.c: hill-climbing algorithm with OpenMPI used in the method <br/>
+C -> mpiHillClimbing.c: hill-climbing algorithm with OpenMPI used in the method <br/>
 <br/>
-C -> mpiReduced.c: optimized hill-climbing algorithm with OpenMPI used in the method <br/>
+C -> mpiOptimizedHillClimbing.c: optimized hill-climbing algorithm with OpenMPI used in the method <br/>
 <br/>
 C -> mpiGenAlgo.c: genetic algorithm with OpenMPI used in the method <br/>
 <br/>
-C -> mpiComplete.c: used to calculate the objective function of PTNs in the complete network <br/>
+C -> mpiCompletePTN.c: used to calculate the objective function of PTNs in the complete network <br/>
 <br/>
 C -> pThreadGenAlgo.c: genetic algorithm implementation using pthread instead of openmpi <br/>
 <br/>